 You can either purchase a single space on a trip and be prepared to share room with another guest (of the same gender), or upgrade to single occupancy with a small supplement.

 Absolutely.
 Children (and adults alike) can enjoy world-class snorkeling right off the beach in front of the resort.
 We also have babysitters available, and also offer a structured and educational Kids Club.
 Please ask one of our guest relationship associate for more details.

-On the resort, we accept US Dollars, Visa or MasterCard, Rupiah (local currency) and Euro, as well as other major currencies.
-However, you can pay everything on credit card – even the staff tips.
-We do suggest you change a little money while in Bali to cover incidentals along the way.
-Please note that we do not accept travelers cheques.
-Also note that throughout Indonesia, the best exchange rates for US currency will be for $100 dollar bills printed within the last couple of years.
+On the resort, we accept Visa and MasterCard as well as Indonesian Rupiah cash (local currency).
+It is possible for us to settle any bills in Dollars, Euro or other major currencies, however, most guests choose to conveniently pay everything on credit card – even staff tips.
+We suggest you change a little money while in Bali to cover incidentals along the way.
+Also note that throughout Indonesia, the best exchange rates for US currency will be for unblemished $100 dollar bills issued within the last couple of years.

 Yes.
 Since 2003, when we added a large capacity reverse osmosis water purification system we have offered an ample supply of fresh, potable water at all hours of the day.
 Our water supply is routinely tested by a laboratory to ensure it is clean and free of any contaminants.
 To view a lab report click here.

 Our resort offers a welcome respite from television.
 While our rooms are not equipped with in-room entertainment systems, we do have a TV / DVD player that can be moved to your room on request, or used in the comfortable lounge.
 Each evening there will be informative presentations delivered by our knowledgeable team of dive guides.

 Yes.
 We have two services available.
 One takes three days and is hand washed by our local staff.
 If you need your items back urgently we have a one-day quick turnaround service as well.